SwedbankPay/developer.swedbankpay.com/payments/index.md

 ## Seamless View

-With the Seamless View you can initiate the payment process directly in an iframe on your site.
+With the [Seamless View][seamless-view] you can initiate the payment process directly in an iframe on your site.
 A hostUrl needs to be defined in the first `POST` request in order to enable the Seamless View operation.
 See details of the request under **Other Features** for the given payment instrument.

 ## Redirect

-The Redirect platform redirects the consumers to a Swedbank Pay hosted payment page.
+The [Redirect][redirect] platform redirects the consumers to a Swedbank Pay hosted payment page.
 The consumer will then be redirected back to your page when the payment is completed.

 ## Direct API

-This option gives you the opportunity to create your own front-end and use our API's in the payment process.
+The [Direct][direct] option gives you the opportunity to create your own front-end and use our API's in the payment process.

 ## The Fundamentals